The Focus and Method of My Teaching

 The “World as Illusion” vs. “The Separation as Illusion”

 Two curious facts about this nature of the illusion of separation should be noted.
 First is that clarifying the difference between the ‘world as illusion’ and the ‘separation as illusion’ is extremely subtle and one of the most heavily defended of the ego’s premises.
 And it is one that many students have great difficulty in grasping or even retaining once understood.
-Many good teachers of the course as well, find it difficult to verbalize and consistently maintain this focus.
+Many good teachers of the course as well, find it difficult to verbalize and consistently maintain this focus, which is primarily why I have chosen to bring my teaching focus to greater awarenss at this time.

 Many times the result is that a focus on the practice of forgiveness and miracles without coming to grips with how subtly the projective nature of perception continues to maintain the sense of separation, may not lead directly to the “shift in perception” from its inappropriate use to separate, to its appropriate use to unify.